dentarg/auth0-blog/_posts/2017-12-04-using-jwts-with-net-core-2.markdown

 ![Creating .Net Core 2 project on Visual Studio](https://cdn.auth0.com/blog/net-core-2/creating-project.png)

-Then you need to select the type of ASP.NET application, that in our case will be *Web API*, how we can see in the following picture:
+Then you need to select the type of ASP.NET application, that in our case will be *Web API*, as we can see in the following picture:

 ![Creating .Net Core 2 Web API](https://cdn.auth0.com/blog/net-core-2/creating-project-web-api.png)

 For simplicity, we have not enabled any type of authentication since we want to focus on JWT management.

-If you prefer to create your application from command line, type the following command in a command window:
+If you prefer to create your application from command line, you can do so through the following command:

 ```shell
 dotnet new webapi -n JWT